Planning an independent trip to Uganda

 I want to see gorillas and chimps in the wild, he decided.
 This has been a bucket list item from being a teenager.
 Reading ‘The Naked Ape’ by Desmond Morris caused him to study zoology – he wanted to study apes in the wild.
 Ok, so he ended up studying moths, which are a bit smaller, but we met at Liverpool University where I was working with primatologists.

 Anyway, a bit of research pointed to Uganda as a destination.
-Gorillas only exist in the wild in three countries – Congo, Rwanda and Uganda.
+Gorillas only exist in the wild in three countries – Congo, Rwanda and Uganda and gorilla safaris have been available in all three.
 Congo gorilla trekking is currently suspended due to security risks, and between Rwanda and Uganda, the latter has the cheapest gorilla permits.
 Uganda it was.

 A bit of playing around on Google and Pinterest brought up lots of guided tours, both in groups and private.
 While these looked amazing, they were expensive.
 Having a guide would have been fantastic, and would have removed the complexity of planning the trip ourselves, but it definitely would have added to the price.

 Then we started to find blogs and trip reports of people who had travelled independently, self-driving around the country.
 We did this in South Africa back in 2013 – another bucket list birthday trip to go cage diving with great white sharks (34th birthday!) – so we felt relatively confident with this option.

 A lot of planning and preparation went into the trip, so for others who are planning an independent trip to Uganda, here’s what we did.